bluecats/bluecats-docs-edge/getting-started-edge-applications.md

 - BeaconMAC - Scanned (public) BT Address of the detected BLE device, or MAC in payload if available
 - BeaconIdentifier - iBeacon key, UID, BC Identifier
 - RSSI - Received Signal Strength Indicator in dBm
+- RSSI Smooth - Received Signal Strength Indicator in dBm.
+Signal fluctuations are filtered to provide a more stable value.
 - MeasurementData - sensor measurement received from the beacon
 - Timestamp - Nanoseconds since Epoch